anhthi-ieig/curiculum-vitae/script.md

 - Time: 01/2021 - 07/2021
 - Client: 3P Learning
-- Project
+- Projects
   .
 ReadiRacer - learning vocabulary and sentences via games .
 Literacy CMS - manage vocabulary and sentences
-- Tech stack: ReactJS, Redux Saga, ASP.NET, TeamCity
+- Tech stack: ReactJS, Redux Saga, ASP.NET, TeamCity, Gitflow...
 - Contribution
   .
 Got a compliment from Team Leader for quick catchup and delivery tasks in ReadiRacer at the first time .
 After analyzing the legacy Literacy CMS codebase, I suggest and do a refactor to prepare for new features.
 Therefore, I got the 3PLer prize in May (a monthly award for the best developer)